tecnologer/wheatley/README.md

 ![Wheatley, from Portal 2][1]

-Wheatley is a bot that notifies when a twitch streamer is online.
+Wheatley is a telegram bot that notifies when a twitch streamer is online.

+You can use it on Telegram by adding the bot [@TwitchNotificationsMxBot](https://t.me/@TwitchNotificationsMxBot).

 ## Usage